Bernd das Brot: Role on KiKA

 Bernd interacts with two principal characters, the chatty Chili and pleasant Briegel.
-Chili das Schaf ("Chili the sheep"), a female, yellow sheep with flaming red hair.
+Chili das Schaf ("Chili the sheep") is a female, yellow sheep with flaming red hair.
 Chili, the show's Gastgeberin (hostess), is a Stuntschaf (stunt sheep) who finds it exciting to have close calls with accidents.
-Briegel der Busch (Briegel the Bush), a green, bespectacled bush with flowers and leaves in lieu of hair.
+Briegel der Busch (Briegel the Bush) is a green, bespectacled bush with flowers and leaves in lieu of hair.
 Briegel is an inventor who loves to build complicated devices that almost inevitably explode of their own accord - these devices are usually what is sold on the show.
 In contrast to Bernd, they enjoy adventures and the excitement of life.
 Bernd doesn't hide that he doesn't think very highly of his colleagues, refusing to call them by name (instead calling them "Bush" and "Sheep" respectively) while they treat him as their best friend, even give him nicknames such as "Berndi".

 The first show starring Bernd, Chili, and Briegel was the 2000 pastiche Tolle Sachen, die einzige Werbesendung auf KiKA (English: Great things, the only advertising show on KiKA) (KiKA is actually a public, commercial-free channel).
 In this show, Chili and Briegel would advertise an object that would be tested by a "randomly" chosen tester that would invariably turn out to be Bernd.
 Shows with Bernd, Chili, and Briegel also include pastiches of Robin Hood, Star Trek, Western and fairy tales.